JetBrains/ring-ui/CONTRIBUTING.md

 Run the development server with `npm start` before executing the commands listed below*

-Ring UI uses [Hermione](https://github.com/gemini-testing/hermione) for visual regression testing.
-Hermione works by taking screenshots and comparing them to existing reference images.
+Ring UI uses [Testplane](https://github.com/gemini-testing/testplane) for visual regression testing.
+Testplane works by taking screenshots and comparing them to existing reference images.

 We use [BrowserStack](https://www.browserstack.com/) as a cloud Selenium grid.
 In order to use it on your local machine, you need to have a BrowserStack account.
 Credentials can be gathered on [this page](https://www.browserstack.com/accounts/settings).